ClarenceChoo/Workout-Tracking-Web-App/README.md

   Mark any day as a rest day to hide the workout form and display a rest day message.
 - **Add, Edit, and Delete Workouts:**
   Easily manage your workouts with options to add new entries, edit existing ones using a modal, or delete them.
+- **Tracking Rest Time:**
+   Conveniently track your rest time with the stopwatch feature.
 - **Mobile Responsive Design:**
   Optimized for mobile screens with a vertically stacked form layout and a responsive day selector.
 - **LocalStorage Persistence:**